jamesmloy/hip-arrowhead-kernel/README.md

 ## Algorithm
 ### Solving $x_l$
 Solving for $x_l$ is mainly comprised of 2 reduction operations across `nKcells` values, followed by a single division operation.
-The reduction for each cells takes place on its own block to take advantage of fast shared memory.
-The reductions are performed in a tree like manner making use of sequential addressing to reduce memory bank conflicts.
+The reduction for each cell takes place on its own block to take advantage of fast shared memory.
+The reductions are performed in a tree like manner making use of sequential traversal to reduce memory bank conflicts.
 ### Solving for $x_i$
 Solving for $x_i$ is much more straighforward as it is embarassingly parallel.
 Each computation is distributed across blocks.
 The number of blocks is determined based on the number of computations and a preconfigured number of threads per block.

+# Next Optimization
+There are potential performance gains to be had by optimizing the $x_l$ calculation further.
+In this kernel, each thread loads a value from shared memory, but immediately after that half the threads are unused.
+So, we should be able to achieve a little under a 2x speedup by performing the first level of sums on each thread by virtually increasing the block size by a factor of 2.
+With this, each thread will load 2 values: one value at (loosley speaking) `blockIdx.x * blockDim.x * 2 + threadIdx.x` and one at `blockIdx.x * blockDim.x * 2 + blockDim.x + threadIdx.x`.
+Immediately after the load, the first sum can happen on all threads.